i-siso/ionic-vaccine-portal-grp-25/readme.md

 Create a new User and untick "Send Verification Mail" for now.

 Once created, you can use those credentials to login into the app.

+For making it into a build:

+Use the following guide: https://ionicframework.com/docs/developing/android#project-setup with "Running with Capacitor" section